paralin/charlie/DESIGN.md

 CServerRegisterChallenge with a random value to tag with a proof of work function, and the required bit count to be correct in the POW function.
 It then terminates the connection.

+# Tor Module
+Two modules.
+One that runs tor on a localhost port, and another that actually is the client to the server.